Conservation and restoration of papyrus: Restoring recycled papyri

 In ancient times, used papyri were often used in the creation of cartonnage coffins.
 The papyri used in the creation of these coffins were cut or torn and then dampened with water so they can fit into the cartonnage piece in which they were placed.
 Then, they were stuck together with either plaster or glue.
 A layer of lime gesso plaster was used on both sides of the papyrus.
 An image of the deceased was often painted on the front of the cartonnage.
 To conserve the paintings and the papyri within, any loose dirt is to be removed and the painted surface cleaned with acetone.
 If there are any holes in the painted gesso, then calcium carbonate is used to block these holes.
 The paint layer is fixed with Paraloid B-48, which contains 30 percent acetone.
 The layer of paint is faced with a temporary piece of cartonnage using: (a) one layer of Japanese tissue paper (about 50 grams) & Paraloid B-48/acetone emulsion (20 percent), (b) two layers of Japanese paper (about 70 grams) and a Planatol BB/water dilution (40 percent), (c) one layer of linen cloth and a Planatol BB/water dilution (40 percent) and one layer of Japanese paper (about 70 grams) and a Planatol BB/water emulsion (40 percent).
 The negative form of the object is then placed in either fluid polyurethane (if the object is three-dimensional) or water (60 degrees Celsius).
 To remove the inner layer of gesso, it is dampened in water and then removed with a brush.
 Then the papyrus cartonnage is removed from behind with a scalpel.
 To loosen the pieces of papyrus within, the cartonnage is placed in a hot water bath (90 degrees Celsius) for a few minutes.
 Acid is then placed in the water to help in loosening the pieces of papyrus in the gesso.
 After this, the papyrus pieces are de-acidified.
 The papyri are then separated mechanically with tweezers and scalpel.
 Using blotting paper, the papyri fragments are dried via sheets of blotting paper.
 Using Paraloid B-48 (20 percent in acetone), the painting and its gesso layer are consolidated from the back.
 The object is then backed by a new cartonnage support consisting of Japanese paper (70–90 grams), linen cloth and a Planatol BB/water dilution (40 percent).
-The negative form of the third-dimensional object is removed mechanically.
+The negative form of the three-dimensional object is removed mechanically.
 The temporary-facing support is removed with tweezers and brush by using acetone.
 Using a brush and acetone, the painted surface is cleaned.
 The dry papyri are cleaned with a brush.
 Using a brush, tweezers and palette knives, the papyrus fragments are cleaned by sandwiching them between pieces of wet cloth or blotting paper.
 This will mark the final removal of any remaining gesso pieces.
 The papyrus fragments are dried between sheets of blotting paper while under pressure.
 Then the papyrus fragments are stored between glass plates.